 GUT FLORA AND GUT HEALTH

-AS AN ENDOCRINE ORGAN
+THE MICROBIOME AS AN ENDOCRINE ORGAN

 "The gut microbiota has recently been recognized as a key environmental factor driving metabolic diseases.
 In fact, the gut microbiota is even seen as a separate endocrine organ, which is involved, through a molecular crosstalk with the host, in the maintenance of host energy homeostasis and in the stimulation of host immunity.
 Shifts in gut microbial composition caused by external factors can result in a dramatic alteration of the symbiotic relationship between gut bacteria and the host, which promotes the development of metabolic diseases.
 In particular, the gut microbiota is believed to contribute to metabolic diseases via stimulation of low-grade inflammation."
 From a 2016 issue of Genome Medicine (Impact of the Gut Microbiota on Inflammation, Obesity, and Metabolic Disease)